quest0007/HSL844_2024-25/README.md

 - **input_assamese_sentence.csv**
   The 152 Assamese sentences you created and translated (one per row), plus any metadata.
 This is the primary stimulus set for your human and model evaluations.
 - **exp1b_base_dataset.csv**
-  The original English stimuli (153 sentences) used in Gaurav et al. (2024) for Experiment 1B.
+  The original English stimuli (153 sentences) used in Gaurav et al. (2024) for their experiment.
 Sourced from the [McGill-NLP/scope-ambiguity](https://github.com/McGill-NLP/scope-ambiguity) repository.

 ## Usage